luma-lapinamk/miika-math/notebooks/binomial_distr.md

 So the formula can be interpretated kind of as the product of $\text{combinations} \times \text{successes} \times \text{failures}$.
 <br></br>

 **Example.** Let's cast a normal dice six times.
-What is the probability of getting two sixes?
+What is the probability of getting exactly two sixes?

 Here $k=2$, $n=6$ and $p=\frac{1}{6}$.
 Let's substitute this in the discrete probability density function.